Housing Information for First-Year Students

 Will students have Internet usage in their rooms?

-We have “a port for every pillow”.
+We have either wireless network or a combination of wireless and ethernet ports in the residence halls.
 Further information will be given to the student when they arrive on campus during Welcome Weekend!
 Each residence hall is equipped with wireless internet as well.

 Are phones available in each room?